 The omission or misstatement of an item in a financial report is material if, in light of surrounding circumstances, the magnitude of the item is such that it is probable that the judgment of a reasonable person relying upon the report would have been changed or influenced by the inclusion or correction of the item.

 Interesting.
 This definition is not a formula such as one percent of total assets.
 Even so, we need clearly laid stripes, do we not?
 We need a number.
+So here we have a planning materiality definition, as well as a materiality definition for the conduct and completion of the engagement.

 So, consider that material misstatements include: